 that reference shall, unless because of the context or of the provisions of this Part it would be incorrect so to do, be read and construed as reference to the Commission as preserved and continued under this Act.

-[Section 79 amended by No. 14 of 1996 s.
+[Section 79 amended: No. 14 of 1996 s.
 4.]

 80. Construction